tarwn/lessthandot-hugo/blogs/content/posts/2009-12-07-comms-for-kbay.md

 End Namespace
 ```
 <p style="text-indent: 30pt;">
   A couple of things to notice here.
 First, there are two classes in this file, both the request and the response.
 This is just for organizational purposes.
-You&#8217;ll also want to note the &#8220;servicemanager.AutoCreateSessionId()&#8221; attribute on the Request class.
-We&#8217;ll use this again later.
+You'll also want to note the “servicemanager.AutoCreateSessionId()” attribute on the Request class.
+We'll use this again later.
 </p>

 <p style="text-indent: 30pt;">